The Minimum Description Length Principle for Pattern Mining: A Survey: Introduction

 Our aim is to review the development of pattern mining methods based on and inspired from the Minimum Description Length (MDL) principle.
 Although this is an unrealistic goal, we strive for completeness in our coverage of these methods.

-\noscite{ Mining frequent patterns is a core task in data mining, and itemsets are probably the most elementary and best studied type of pattern.
+\nosciteTL{ Mining frequent patterns is a core task in data mining, and itemsets are probably the most elementary and best studied type of pattern.
 Soon after the introduction of the frequent itemset mining task \citep{agrawal_mining_1993}, it became obvious that beyond issues of efficiency \citep{agrawal_fast_1994, mannila_efficient_1994}, the problem of selecting patterns constituted a major challenge to tackle, lest the analysts drown under the deluge of extracted patterns.

-Various properties and measures have been introduced to select patterns \citep{webb_efficient_2013,geng_interestingness_2006}.
+\editrev{REPLACED pattern BY itemset IN THE FOLLOWING PARAGRAPH}{} Various properties and measures have been introduced to select itemsets \citep{webb_efficient_2013,geng_interestingness_2006}.
 They include identifying representative itemsets \citep{bastide_mining_2000}, using user-defined constraints to filter itemsets \citep{de_raedt_constraint-based_2007,soulet_mining_2011,guns_k-pattern_2013}, considering dependencies between itemsets \citep{jaroszewicz_interestingness_2004,yan_summarizing_2005,tatti_decomposable_2008,mampaey_mining_2010} and trying to evaluate the statistical significance of itemsets \citep{webb_discovering_2007,gionis_assessing_2007,tatti_probably_2010,hamalainen_tutorial_2018}, also looking into alternative approaches to explore the search space \citep{boley_direct_2011,guns_itemset_2011}.
-Initially focused on individual patterns, approaches were later introduced to evaluate patterns collectively, trying for instance to identify and remove redundancy \citep{gallo_mini_2007}, also in an iterative manner \citep{hanhijarvi_tell_2009,boley_one_2013}.
-Pattern mining hence moved from mining collections of good patterns to mining good collections of patterns, which is also the main objective when applying the MDL principle.
+Initially focused on individual itemsets, approaches were later introduced to evaluate itemsets collectively, trying for instance to identify and remove redundancy \citep{gallo_mini_2007}, also in an iterative manner \citep{hanhijarvi_tell_2009,boley_one_2013}.
+The goal hence moved from mining collections of good patterns to mining good collections of patterns, which is also the main objective when applying the MDL principle.